-Analyze compressed executable files This option enables the decompression engine (Diet,Pkite, Lzexe, Exepack $\dots$ ).
-Analyze archives This option enables the extraction engine and allows scanning archives (zip, arj, lha, rar, cab $\dots$ ) Block encrypted or password-protected files This option allows blocking files that are encrypted or protected by a password.
+Analyze compressed executable files This option enables the decompression engine (Diet,Pkite, Lzexe, Exepack $\ldots$ ).
+Analyze archives This option enables the extraction engine and allows scanning archives (zip, arj, lha, rar, cab) Block encrypted or password-protected files This option allows blocking files that are encrypted or protected by a password.
 Block unsupported file formats This option allows blocking file formats that the antivirus is unable to scan.

-Analysis of Kaspersky files
+Analysis of files with Advanced antivirus

-Inspect archives This option enables the extraction engine and allows scanning archives (zip, arj, lha, rar, cab) Block password- protected files This option allows blocking files that are protected by passwords.
+Inspect archives This option enables the extraction engine and allows scanning archives (zip, arj, lha, rar, cab ) Block password- protected files This option allows blocking files that are protected by passwords.

-This menu is only available (not grayed out) when Kaspersky has been selected.
+This menu is only available (not grayed out) when advanced antivirus has been selected.
 It also requires the prior subscription of the sandboxing (Breach fighter) option.